▶ Africa Estate Agricultural Authority

 ▣ At a Glance

-- Four PPRA-registered specialist authors: Louise Fourie (Founder & Principal), Izak Yzelle (Water & Irrigation), Willie Potgieter (Grain & Crop), Annette Nieuwenhuis (Smallholdings & Bainsvlei).
+- Three PPRA-registered specialist authors: Louise Fourie (Founder & Principal, Grain & Crop), Izak Yzelle (Water & Irrigation), Annette Nieuwenhuis (Smallholdings & Bainsvlei).

 - Statute-anchored content: every guide references the current governing legislation (Property Practitioners Act 22 of 2019, National Water Act 36 of 1998, Subdivision of Agricultural Land Act 70 of 1970, Income Tax Act 58 of 1962, MPRDA 28 of 2002, and many others).